wazuh/wazuh-documentation/source/user-manual/agents/remove-agents/remove.rst

     manage_agents: Exiting.

-If the user would like to remove the agent with no confirmation, use the option shown below:
+If the user would like to remove the agent without confirmation, use the option shown below:

 .. code-block:: console